 Both the Trudeau government and mainstream figures like bank economists agree that the combined effect of these two desperate strategies – tightening rules on temporary residents and then cutting permanent resident levels – will cause population growth to stop.
 Not slow, stop.
 And to be more accurate, the population is actually projected to shrink by 0.2%.

 How could Canada’s population stay flat or shrink, if we are still allowing in 395,000 permanent residents, as well as a smaller but not insignificant number of new foreign students and workers?
-There are two reasons: 1) about 40% of those new permanent residents are going to come from the pool of temporary residents and 2) the tightened restrictions and reduce permanent resident levels will lead to a massive exodus of temporary residents.
+There are two reasons: 1) about 40% of those new permanent residents are going to come from the pool of temporary residents and 2) the tightened restrictions and reduced permanent resident levels will lead to a massive exodus of temporary residents.

 How massive?
 Senior BMO economist Robert Kavcic writes that there will be a net temporary resident outflow of 445,000 per year over the next two years.
 It sounds exaggerated, but it isn’t.
 Because temporary residents are always leaving and always arriving – that’s the nature of the temporary resident streams – even a small change to arrivals or departures has a dramatic effect on the population of temporary residents.